sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1450 - scale.md

 Notes
 ---

+Scale and skew are related.
+For example, skew often results in scaling issues.
+To choose when to configure the Scale or Deskew preprocessors, use the following tips:

+- If a document contains pages that are slightly skewed, you don't need a preprocessor.
+Sensible's default OCR engine (Microsoft) corrects slight rotation automatically.
+- If the pages are scaled, but unskewed or slightly skewed, use the Scale preprocessor as an easier-to-configure and more robust alternative to the Deskew preprocessor.
-If a document contains pages that are both scaled and skewed, use the [Deskew preprocessor](doc:deskew) to fix both the scale and skew.
-If you're confident the pages are solely scaled and unskewed, use the Scale preprocessor as an easier-to-configure and more robust alternative.
+- If a document contains pages that are both scaled and skewed, use the [Deskew preprocessor](doc:deskew) to fix both the scale and skew.